llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

 ## Technical Status

 -   The application is client-side only and does not have a backend or database.
-Data is persisted in the browser's **localStorage**, allowing events and projects to be saved between sessions.
-Initial data is loaded from mock constants if no saved data is found.
+Data is persisted in the browser's **localStorage**. `projects`, `events`, and `locations` are now all managed as separate, first-class data entities.
 -   The build process is simplified using import maps, requiring no local build step.
 -   API key management is handled by the execution environment (`process.env.API_KEY`).